What is CIEDE2000?

 In detail

 CIEDE2000 is the third-generation color difference formula developed by the International Commission on Illumination (CIE) in 2001 to address weaknesses in the earlier CIEDE94 and CIEDE76 metrics.
 It calculates the perceptual distance between two colors in CIE-LAB color space, weighted by lightness, chroma, and hue rotation factors that match how the human eye actually perceives color difference.
 The output is a single number — Delta E (ΔE) — where 0 is identical, under 1 is imperceptible, under 2 is barely perceptible, 2-5 is detectable on close inspection, and above 5 is clearly different.
 Textile production aims for Delta E under 2.0 between the digital design color and the printed fabric color.
 CIEDE2000 is more accurate than older formulas for muted, low-chroma colors (skin tones, neutrals) which textile work uses heavily.
+Beyond textiles, CIEDE2000 is also the standard formula in ICC profile evaluation, monitor calibration software, and any digital color workflow that needs perceptual accuracy rather than mathematical convenience.
+Older CIEDE76 is faster to compute but consistently misjudges blue-purple and gray-brown distances by a factor of 2x.

 Example